"Blend the calm and gentleness of slow stitching with the tranquil floral motifs found in traditional Japanese textile arts."

 You will learn how to incorporate these traditional Japanese floral motifs into your stitching projects using layered fabrics and stitches such as couching and chain stitch, along with ancient Japanese stitching methods such as boro and sashiko.

-Starter Packs will be available for the each different motif.
-These include a selection of vintage Japanese textiles and Wonderfil thread.
+Student Starter Packs include a selection of vintage Japanese textiles and high quality thread.

 This class is suitable for all levels of experience.

 *Students will also be expected to assist their tutor in a post-course clean down of the room & anything used during this time.
 Please understand we are putting in strict protocols across the board to ensure the safety of our entire community.